WPChill/strong-testimonials/readme.txt

 Show testimonials

 * with a variety of shortcodes
-* in a widget with slide effects
+* in a widget with transition effects

 Collect testimonials